syncfusion-content/xamarin-docs/Xamarin/SfBusyIndicator/Make-Busy-Animation-Idle.md

 ---
 # Make Busy Animation Idle

-The `IsBusy` property in SfBusyIndicator control is used to determine whether an animation needs to be executed or not.
-Setting it to false will stop the animation and removes the control from view.
+SfBusyIndicator control provides support to determine whether an animation needs to be executed or not.
+Setting the `IsBusy` property to false will stop the animation and removes the control from view.

 {% tabs %}